reworthrewards/frontend-challenge/Readme.md

 ```

 After that start the development server and the test api server(run each
-command in a seperate terminal session, I recommend using tmux)
+command in a separate terminal session, I recommend using tmux)

 ```{.bash}
 npm start